hnvt1989/react-bookstore/README.md

 Simple BookStore web app written with React

-Unit testsing with react-testing-library and Enzyme.
+Unit testsing with react-testing-library and Enzyme, using Jest for testing framework and runner.

 Instructions: